meeg-lab/meeg-lab.github.io/_team/shahana-malik.md

 Shahana received her Master's degree in Bioinformatics from Quaid-i-Azam University, Pakistan, and joined the MEEG lab in Fall 2020.

-She examines sewage wastewater microbiomes and the associated emergence of antimicrobial resistance (AMR) genes using metagenomic approaches.
+She examined sewage wastewater microbiomes and the associated emergence of antimicrobial resistance (AMR) genes using metagenomic approaches.
 By comparing different wastewater sources within Abu Dhabi, her work provides a comprehensive characterization of AMR genes proliferating from different origins.